jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C/C++ and Qt programmers.

-Keep in mind the Yocto slogan *"It's not an embedded Linux distribution – it creates a custom one for you"*.
+Keep in mind the [Yocto][yocto] slogan *"It's not an embedded Linux distribution – it creates a custom one for you"*.

-The `meta-bbb` layer described below is simply one template you could use for your own *BBB* project.
+The `meta-bbb` layer described below should be modified by you for your own particular project.
+Use it simply as a template to get started.
 The two *images* contained in `meta-bbb` are just examples.

 The Linux `4.0.5` kernel comes from the Linux stable repository.